 Unfortunately, it is also a truth that the world’s habitats are under severe threat.
 Human interference and pollution are two of its largest problems – and the World Health Organization (WHO) estimates that only 23% of all species are considered safe.

 Did you know that both Arizona and Ethiopia contain deserts – but that other, manmade deserts also exist in the world?
 There aren’t just four habitats in the world, but many more encompassing a wide, almost unending variety of life.
-Sometimes, you change from one habitat to another just by going into your garden.
+Sometimes, you change from one habitat to another just by entering your garden.

 Different Examples of Habitats